soupi/rfc/reading_haskell.md

 ## Defining types - Records

-- Records allow us to name our fields in a product type
+- Records allow us to name the fields in a product type
-- There are more to records, but we won't talk too much about them here
+- There is more to records, but we won't talk too much about it here

 ```hs
 data RGB = MkRGB